• RemoteBase

 I want to make a quick point here… finding accommodation can sometimes feel like a chore, which is why, sometimes, it’s just easy and ‘safe’ to rely on the big-name providers out there.
 The companies with hundreds of thousands (or millions!) of options, available all over the world, and marketing budgets big enough to make sure you don’t ever forget it.
 Airbnb Booking.com Kayak.
 Vrbo.
 Expedia… the list goes on.

 But remember these aren’t your only option.
 Some platforms have chosen to focus their efforts, and stick to a local, regional, or national spread.
 Examples here include Whatyawant.co which focusses on awesome accommodation across Colombia’s major destinations.
-Or Numadu.co which is mostly focussed on hotels and apart-hotels in the Canary Islands (although they have a few listings elsewhere, too).
+Or Parisattitude.com which is focussed on monthly rental listings in and around the French Capital.

 Remember: small doesn’t have to mean bad or worse!